jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

       status: 'True'
       type: PlacementSatisfied
 ```
-The created placementDecisions will have DecisionGroupIndex label and DecisionGroupLabel as below.
+The created placementDecisions will have DecisionGroupIndex label and decisionGroupName label as below.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1